cysun0226/NetSec-Final/README.md

 ### Dependencies

 The required packages are listed in `requirements.txt`.
-The requirements can be installed by:
+The packages can be installed by
 ```console
 $ pip3 install -r requirements.txt
 ```